BetterTyped/hyper-fetch/README.md

   </a>
 </p>

-**`Hyper Fetch`** is fetching framework.
-What makes it unique is the `typesafe design` and the `ease of use`.
-This library `can run in the browser and on the server` with any framework.
-With our library fetching, architecture and access to requests lifecycle is fabulously simple, thanks to which you can **`create new components or functionalities much faster`** and all of this in accordance with good practices!
+**`Hyper Fetch`** is the unique fetching framework `designed for simplicity and efficiency`.
+With its **`typesafe`** design and user-friendly interface, it offers seamless integration both in the browser and on the server.
+Experience the power of next gen framework as it simplifies architecture, grants access to request lifecycle, and enables rapid development of new components and functionalities together with `realtime data exchange`.
+Embrace good practices effortlessly with Hyper Fetch.

 **[Documentation](https://hyperfetch.bettertyped.com/) •
 [Quick Start](https://hyperfetch.bettertyped.com/docs/documentation/getting-started/quick-start) •